duerieti/Sensitivity-Analysis-of-a-TIR-Based-CWP-Detection-Algorithm/README.md

 TODO

 ---
 > **Note:** This project was developed and run on a Debian-based Linux system
 > and is best suited for execution on a distributed HPC cluster running a
 > Debian-like Linux OS with SLURM as the job scheduler and Conda as the
 > environment manager.
 The parallel execution scripts rely on GNU Parallel,
-> which is a Linux/macOS tool and is not natively available on Windows.
+> which is a Linux/macOS tool and is not natively available on Windows (but can be deployed using Conda).
 Windows
 > users who wish to run the full pipeline locally are advised to install WSL 2
 > with Ubuntu:
 > https://learn.microsoft.com/en-us/windows/wsl/install
+>
+> When running on Windows, file paths and line endings may need to be adjusted.
+> Any hardcoded paths using `/` may need to be updated, and shell scripts should

 ---
 ## 2. Prerequisites

 ### 2.1 ZHAW HPC Account (recommended)